cabal-club/cable/readme.md

 `timestamp`     | `varint`               | seconds since unix epoch `num_deletions` | `varint`               | how many hashes of posts there are to be deleted `hash`          | `u8[32*num_deletions]` | blake2b hashes of posts to be deleted

+The expected behaviour of a client interpreting this post is to only perform local deletion of the referenced posts if the author (`post.public_key`) matches the author of the post to be deleted (i.e. only the user who authored a post may delete it).

 ## post/info (`post_type=2`)